clairechen228/GameSolvers/README.md

 ## Propositional Logic: Clue Game Reasoner

-Use propositional logic and a satisfiability reasoning tool to solve a a game of clue.
+Use propositional logic and a SAT solver to solve Clue.

 The main basis of the game is deduction